Why Zombies Don't Evolve

 What Consciousness Is For

-Dawkins is right that consciousness needs an evolutionary job, and the job is controlled coherence.
-An organism must select what matters, stabilize a usable world, and correct the model as perception, memory, bodily state, and action continuously perturb it.
-In MST, qualia are the Modeler-schema’s calibration format, and consciousness is the organism’s internal access to world-model stabilization under controlled attention.
+If consciousness is causally engaged, an evolutionary account should identify its job.
+MST proposes controlled coherence: an organism must select what matters, stabilize a usable world, and correct its model as perception, memory, bodily state, and action perturb it.
+The theory identifies qualia with the Modeler-schema’s calibration format and consciousness with internal access to world-model stabilization under controlled attention.

-The zombie dissolves at exactly this point.
+The zombie argument reaches its limit here.
 A creature with no inner experience could run fixed routines and perhaps display impressive narrow competence.
-A fully flexible agent that controls attention, stabilizes perception, tracks itself, learns from suffering, compares expected against actual states, imagines futures, and coordinates action across time has already crossed the threshold.
-Consciousness is what controlled attention becomes when a self-maintaining world-model requires an internally available comparison format for coherent action.
-That is what it is for, and that is why the thing that could pass for us would already be one of us.
+A fully flexible agent that controls attention, stabilizes perception, tracks itself, compares expected with actual states, imagines futures, and coordinates action across time would be a strong candidate under MST.
+Saying that it has already crossed the phenomenal threshold would assume the identity claim under dispute.
+Evolution supports the functional importance of controlled coherence; it does not, on its own, prove that controlled coherence exhausts experience.